craigargh/cfg-python/lesson_plans/session_8.md

 40 minutes (depending on the number of groups)

 In this block students will present their projects to the rest of the group.
-Presentations should last 5 minutes at most, with an additional few minutes for 2-3 questions from other students and intructors.
+Presentations should last 5 minutes at most, with an additional few minutes for 2-3 questions from other students and instructors.

 Student presentations don't require a lot of preparation from the students.
 They don't need to prepare slides.
 Suggestions for what the presentations could include: